-The output is either a binary stack (.ncb) (read with stack_process), or as a set of {.nc} images (read in with Stacks~Analyze~stack list input (or Stacks~Analyze~Zimba).
-The default conditions for SPHINX, ALS-PEEM2 [new (>Sep-02) & old (<Sep-02)], ALS PEEM3 and Lox are indicated in the left centre of the widget.
+The output is either a binary stack (.ncb) (read with stack_process), or as a set of {.nc} images (read in with Stacks~Analyze~stack list input (or Zimba).The default conditions for SPHINX, ALS-PEEM2 [new (>Sep-02) & old (<Sep-02)], ALS PEEM3 and Lox are indicated in the left centre of the widget.

-The upper left part of the widget sets the conversion parameters nm/pixel - sets spatial scale
+The upper left part of the widget sets the conversion parameters

+'''

+nm/pixel - sets spatial scale

-No of bits -12 or 16 bit
+No of bits - 12 or 16 bit

 Signed/unsigned

-Median smoothing - Yes/No
+Median smoothing - Yes/ No

-Bin - reduce size and improve statistics by $2x2 \Rightarrow 1$; $3x3 \Rightarrow 1$ etc
+Bin - reduce size and improve statistics by 2x^2 \Rightarrow 1; 3x^3 \Rightarrow 1 etc

 Lox - Yes / No

 Output format {.nc} set with .sl stack list, or .ncb file

 CCD Background count - signal in absence of X-rays

 Input files Folder - select folder with data to convert to stack (lists .tif files)

-Select all - highlights all files (alternatively select those you wish to convert
+Select all - highlights all files (alternatively select those

+Conversion Area Selector

+you wish to convert

 Select CCD Background file - for patterned dark signals

+X position

+193

-Select spectrum file - get energies of stack from spectrum generated during stack acquisition
+Select spectrum file - get energies of stack from spectrum

+Y positio

+generated during stack acquisition

+BaxXwi

+121

+Bax Y wi

 Get Limits - identify pixel range to convert

+X min

+Convert - this button will only become active after an energy

+Y min

+63

+spectrum is identified and the files to be converted have been

+X max

+206

+selected.
+After pushing this button the files are converted to .nc

+Y max

+187

-Convert - this button will only become active after an energy spectrum is identified and the files to be converted have been selected.
-After pushing this button the files are converted to .nc files, either temporary, or permanent.
-If Output format is set to .ncb, only the binary stack is written to disk.
+files, either temporary, or permanent.
+If Output format is set to

+.ncb, only the binary stack is written to disk.

+'''

+STACKS~Convert format (continued)

-PEEM-old (ignore unless desperate!)
+PEEM-old (ignore unless desperate!) - ALS-PEEM

-- ALS-PEEM

-to .ncb - convert to binary stack file,
+to .ncb - convert to

-without writing individual netCDF files
+binary stack file, without writing individual netCDF files

 to netCDF - convert to set of .nc (netCDF) files and a stack list (.sl) file This activates the ALS PEEM read-in widget (see Read~images~ALS PEEM) and the user selects the first and last files, all conversion options, then executes the conversion.
 Note: this widget does not work in the IDL VM version

+PEEM-old

+NSLS-STXMIV to netCDF
-- SPHINX - convert 16-bit TIF files from SPHINX LabView program (Elmitec at SRC)

-to .ncb - convert to binary stack file, without writing individual netCDF files to netCDF - convert to set of .nc (netCDF) files and a stack list (.sl) file

-This activates the ALS PEEM read-in widget (see Read~images~ALS PEEM) and the user selects the first and last files, all conversion options, then executes the conversion.
+- SPHINX - convert 16-bit TIF files from SPHINX LabView pro to .ncb - convert to binary stack file, without writing indiv to netCDF - convert to set of .nc (netCDF) files and a sta This activates the ALS PEEM read-in widget (see Read~ima selects the first and last files, all conversion options, then executes the conversion.
 Note: this widget does not work in the IDL VM version